-Ms. Walling is the business law resource your company needs – whether big or small, local or international, for profit or non-profit.
-She has worked with a wide variety of clients including the following: SAP software consulting company, data storage and security consultancy, residential real estate developers, Covid-related medical procurement company, an owner of nursing homes across the State of Texas, international video company, international paper company, liquor bottling company, liquor distributing company, conveyor belt manufacturer, cosmetics company, golf chain, restaurant and bar, retail clothing store and many more.
+Ms. Walling is the business law resource your company needs – whether big or small, local or international, for-profit or non-profit.
+She has worked with a wide variety of clients including the following: SAP software consulting company, data storage and security consultancy, residential real estate developers, a Covid-related medical procurement company, an owner of nursing homes across the State of Texas, an international video company, an international paper company, a liquor bottling company, a liquor distributing company, a conveyor belt manufacturer, a cosmetics company, a golf chain, a restaurant and bar, a retail clothing store, and many more.

 Part of Ms. Walling’s business experience involves establishing and assisting with non-profits.
 She formed the non-profit Flower Mound Women in Business (“FMWIB”) and serves as its General Counsel.
 Ms. Walling provides her services to FMWIB free of charge, just as FMWIB offers itself to women as a non-profit.

 Contact Our Corporate Attorney Law Firm to Schedule a Consultation

 If you need help with any of the services listed above, please contact Caperton Walling Law Firm PLLC today.
 Kelly Walling has years of experience working as a business lawyer and is committed to helping individuals, businesses, and non-profits with their legal needs.
 She understands that each client’s situation is unique, and her goal is to provide the best legal advice and guidance possible.
 Contact us today to schedule a consultation.
 We look forward to hearing from you!